 The Ah-Ha moment!

-So, with the 506.24 serviced, months having passed and now with a new mech installed, you can imagine my anticipation about finally testing her.
+So, with the 506.24 serviced and now with a new mech installed, you can imagine my anticipation about finally testing her.
 I carefully put everything back together, not a trivial exercise, inserted a test disc and hit play… Nothing.
 The player was still dead.
 Not happy.

 This 506 obviously contained a fundamental flaw that was preventing her from running.
 Further testing now showed that the spindle motor was getting intermittent power, but why?
 I spent several hours going over the drive and control board.